Pierce01/law-global-nav/README.md

 - [] debug sidebar nav icons on mobile
 - [] tune news center pagelayouts for mobile
 - [] banner overlay in firefox
+- [] hover link to homepage in nav brand